Sholameister/volunteercoinproject.org/legacy-unrecognized-lvbtn.md

 - Marketplace or liquidity access
 - Any future LoveButton incentive event

 They are outside the reset and recovery structure.
-The above balances are **effectively nullified** as of July 20, 2025.
+The above balances are **effectively nullified** as of August 04, 2025.

 All valid LVBTN tokens are now held within VCPF’s wallets, the volunteer onboarding pool, or the founder’s verified wallets.
-This clean slate ensures fair launch of the new $2.50 floor.
+This clean slate ensures fair launch of the new $10.00 floor.